Emerson Fittipaldi: Family

 Fittipaldi is the younger brother of former Formula One driver and team owner Wilson Fittipaldi.
 He is the uncle of International Formula 3000 and IMSA champion Christian Fittipaldi.
 He was married to Maria Helena from 1970 to 1982.
 They had three children.
 He was married a second time, to Teresa, in the mid-1980s.
 They have two children.

 In early December 2012, Fittipaldi married economist Rossana Fanucchi in São Paulo after a partnership of eleven years.
-They have a son, Emerson Jr., born in 2007, and daughter Vittoria, born in early 2012.
+They have a son, Emerson Jr., born in 2007, and daughter Vittoria, born in late 2010.
 Emerson Jr. competed in the 2021 F4 Danish Championship, finishing third overall.

 His daughter Tatiana married racing driver Max Papis.
 They have two children, Marco Papis and Matteo Papis; Emerson's grandsons.

 His daughter Juliana had two sons and a daughter with Carlos da Cruz, Pietro, Enzo and Valentina Fittipaldi.
 Pietro and Enzo are also racing drivers, with Enzo being announced as a member of the Red Bull Junior Team in November 2022.
 Pietro made his Formula 1 debut at the 2020 Sakhir Grand Prix driving for the Haas F1 Team.
 For 2024, he was signed to run a full IndyCar schedule with Rahal Letterman Lanigan Racing.